arcus/education_modules/pandas_transform/pandas_transform.md

 </lia-keep>
 </div>

-So far we have been treating the `covid_testing` DataFrame as if it has a value in every row of every column, but like most real data sets, there is some missing data!
+So far we have been treating the `covid_testing` DataFrame as if it has a value in every row of every column, but like most real data sets, some data is missing!

 Wherever the original csv file didn't have an entry, you will see `NaN` or `nan`, meaning "Not a Number."
 For which columns is the patient in row 2 missing data?